Creating Email Sequences and Sales Funnels – Part 1

 The most expedient and direct way to gather a tribe of followers and build an email list is by providing value to your readers.

 To provide value, you need to help your readers with their concerns and problems.
 You need to understand what your readers want.
 Your written content needs to center on helping your reader first – not selling your product.
 Your topics, of course, are in the same niche as your product.
 Indeed, your product will eventually help your readers.
-But the first place to start is not trying to ask them to buy right off the bat.
+But the first place to start is not to try to ask them to buy right off the bat.

-You’ll find more information on the subject of gaining your reader’s trust here: How to encourage people to join your email list, and tips for the best types of offers to make to your readers here: Techniques : How to Hook Subscribers.
+You’ll find more information on the subject of gaining your reader’s trust here: How to encourage people to join your email list, and tips for the best types of offers to make to your readers here: Techniques: How to Hook Subscribers.
 I recommend reading those two sections as well as this article to gain a full understanding of this section of the lesson.

 3 Core Locations of Prospects